upbound/up/docs/commands.md

     - Behavior: Pushes a Crossplane package (`.xpkg`) to an OCI compliant registry.
 The [Upbound Marketplace] (`xpkg.upbound.io`) will be used by default if tag does not specify.
+- `xp-extract <package>`
+    - Flags:
+        - `--from-daemon = BOOL`: Indicates that the image should be fetched from the Docker daemon instead of the registry.
+        - `-o, --output = STRING` (Default: `out.gz`): Package output file path.
+          Extension must be .gz or will be replaced
+    - Behavior: Extract package contents into a Crossplane cache compatible format. `package` must be a valid OCI image reference and is fetched from a remote registry unless `--from-daemon` is specified.
+The [Upbound Registry] (`xpkg.upbound.io`) will be used by default if reference does not specify.

 ## XPLS